testing-library/playwright-testing-library/README.md

 ## ✨ Features

-> ⚠️ Note: this is a fork of [pptr-testing-library](https://github.com/testing-library/pptr-testing-library) modified to accomodate for some subtle API differences.

 All of your favorite user-centric querying functions from **@testing-library/react** and **@testing-library/dom** available from Playwright!

 - Playwright Test [fixture](https://playwright.dev/docs/test-fixtures) — **`@playwright-testing-library/test/fixture`** or...